California shooting shows security vulnerabilities on buses

 That level of security would be impossible on the country’s sprawling bus and rail lines.

-More than 70,000 buses operate on 230,000 miles (370,149 kilometers) of roadways, according to the American Public Transportation Association.
+More than 70,000 buses operate on 230,000 miles (370,149 kilometers) of roadways, the American Public Transportation Association said.
 Even if money could be found to pay for metal detectors at bus stations, it would be impossible to have them at every stop along a route, security experts say.

 The suspect in the California shooting boarded at the East Seventh Street bus station in Los Angeles, according to California Highway Patrol Sgt.
 Brian Pennings.
-At the station Tuesday, several security guards were visible, but there were no signs of baggage or any other kind of security checks.
+At the station Tuesday, there were several security guards but no signs of baggage or any other kind of security checks.

 “No metal detector, no wand, nothing,” Grabban recalled about the preboarding process Monday.
 Greyhound has a no-gun policy, but Grabban said “a policy isn’t enough to stop someone from boarding the bus with a gun and shooting people, as I’ve found out.”